 Saran Media International Limited is a rights and sublicensing layer for several World Cup 2026 markets, but viewers should use the local downstream broadcaster or app in their own country instead of looking for one Saran-branded stream.

-TV3, Qazsport, Zor TV, Varzish TV, and other local downstream partners by market is the route to monitor for browser or app access.
+TV3 and Go3 in the Baltics, Qazsport in Kazakhstan, Zor TV in Uzbekistan, and Varzish TV or Football TV in Tajikistan is the route to monitor for browser or app access.
 Final entitlement depends on the downstream service.

 Conclusion

-If you prepare TV3, Qazsport, Zor TV, Varzish TV, and other local downstream partners by market in advance, you can use the rights-holder context without getting stuck looking for a stream that was never meant to be viewer-facing.
+If you prepare TV3 and Go3 in the Baltics, Qazsport in Kazakhstan, Zor TV in Uzbekistan, and Varzish TV or Football TV in Tajikistan in advance, you can use the rights context without getting stuck looking for a stream that was never meant to be the public matchday route.